 General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in executive, finance and administrative functions.
 Other significant costs include legal fees relating to patent and corporate matters and fees for accounting and consulting services and directors' and officers' insurance.
-We anticipate that our general and administrative expenses will increase in the year ending December 31, 2021 as we plan to expand our business.
+We expect general and administrative expenses to be consistent with prior periods but to fluctuate quarter to quarter subject to the ongoing COVID-19 pandemic and other factors.